 Sponsored brand partnerships – “If you don’t ask, you don’t get”

-Partnering with brands for sponsored content is the most lucrative I find but varies hugely.
+Partnering with brands for sponsored content is the most lucrative I find, but varies hugely.
 When a brand pays you to write about and feature its product, the review should always be your own honest opinion and you shouldn’t be swayed in any way.
 Outbound hyperlinks, affiliate or otherwise should be no-follow.
 Using do-follow links inappropriately violates Google best practices and could lead to you being penalised.
-(ShopStyle widgets are no-follow – I checked)!
-If you’re adding your own hyperlinks you can install a WordPress plugin which allows an easy tick box to set any outbound link as no-follow.
+(ShopStyle widgets are no-follow – I checked) If you’re adding your own hyperlinks you can install a WordPress plugin which allows an easy tick box to set any outbound link as no-follow.
 I use this method and it’s just so quick and simple.
 Here’s the plugin I use.

 On a side note, if you purchased the item you’re featuring yourself, or you’re deep linking (linking internally to your own relevant post/s) then It’s fine to use a do-follow link.
 You don’t want every single link on your blog to be no-follow.

 For example, I was recently contacted and asked if I would publish pre-written copy and run an advertising banner on my sidebar for a paltry offering of $16 which equates to around £10.
 Firstly, I’d rather not publish pre-written copy, and secondly, my blog is all about my opinion – so that was a definite no. I realise every little helps, but if something doesn’t feel right then it’s not going to work for you.
-Remember to stay true to yourself and in-keeping with your blog.
-Be realistic though, to start with you may only earn enough to give you some extra spending money each month!
+Remember to stay true to yourself and in keeping with your blog.
+Be realistic though, to start with you may only earn enough to give you some extra spending money each month.

 How Much Should I Charge?